-When you start a corporation the first thing you need to do is draft the “articles of incorporation” think of this as the outline of your business.
+When you start a corporation, the first thing you need to do is draft the “articles of incorporation” think of this as the outline of your business.
 Some states call this the “certificate of incorporation.”
 It is very simple to incorporate.
 All that is needed is to draft the articles of incorporation and file the document with the secretary of state, along with any necessary filing fees.
 Most states have a form that can be used to do this.
-While there are many things that can be included (and possibly should be included) in your articles of incorporation, there are 7 distinct requirements.
+While many things can be included (and possibly should be included) in your articles of incorporation, there are seven distinct requirements.

-In order to search for name availability in Oklahoma visit:
+To search for name availability in Oklahoma, visit:

-In order to reserve a name in Oklahoma please visit:
+To reserve a name in Oklahoma, please visit:

-A statement of duration was previously required in the articles of incorporation, but is no longer required.
+A statement of duration was previously required in the articles of incorporation but is no longer necessary.
 It is now assumed that a corporation is perpetual.
 However, if you want to state a set duration for a corporation, your articles of incorporation are the place to do it.
-Some people choose to put a statement in their articles of incorporation which states that the corporation is perpetual.
+Some people choose to put a statement in their articles of incorporation, which states that the corporation is perpetual.

-Finally, the articles must be signed by the incorporator, or incorporators.
-There are no official requirements that the corporate powers be set out in the articles of incorporation, but it can be helpful for the future.
+Finally, the articles must be signed by the incorporator or incorporators.
+There are no formal requirements that the corporate powers be set out in the articles of incorporation, but it can be helpful for the future.
 In Oklahoma, at least one incorporator is required for organizing a profit corporation.